beautiful-atoms/beautiful-atoms-docs/docs/source/getting_started/installing/index.rst

         If you have installed Blender into ``/Applications`` or ``~/Applications``, ``install.py`` will find the correct Blender python bundle for you.
-        If there are multiple versions, it will prompt for your choice.
+        If there are multiple versions, it will prompt your choice.

         .. code-block:: zsh